xuanxuanyu-bios/SCUTA/README.md

 vobjDream.weight<-vobjDream
 vobjDream.weight$weights <- weights*vobjDream.weight$weights
 ```
 `getContrast` is used to specify the contrast matrix for linear mixed model.
-The three-level linear mixed model is  fitted by suing scMLLM function.
+The three-level linear mixed model is  fitted by suing SCUTA function.
 ```
-fit.scMLLM     <- scMLLM( vobjDream.weight, form, coldata)
+fit.SCUTA     <- SCUTA( vobjDream.weight, form, coldata)
 ```

-The `scMLLM()` function is modified to replace the 'dream()' function in variancePartition, so that any  function in variance partition that used combined with `dream()` function can be used in conjuction with 'scMLLM()' function.
+The `SCUTA()` function is modified to replace the 'dream()' function in variancePartition, so that any  function in variance partition that used combined with `dream()` function can be used in conjuction with 'SCUTA()' function.
 For example, the top 6 differentiall expressed genes between two conditions are

 ```
-fit.scMLLM.res <- topTable(fit.scMLLM, coef="condition2", number=nrow(counts) )
+fit.SCUTA.res <- topTable(fit.SCUTA, coef="condition2", number=nrow(counts) )
-head(fit.scMLLM.res)
+head(fit.SCUTA.res)

             logFC  AveExpr         t      P.Value    adj.P.Val     z.std
 Gene558 -1.451388 4.991292 -9.796536 1.481199e-09 1.478237e-06 -6.046398